When to Visit Ooty: The Season That Changes Everything

 Why Some Love It

-The scenery is at its absolute greenest.
+The scenery reaches its absolute greenest.
 Waterfalls multiply.
-The clouds sitting at ground level create an otherworldly atmosphere.
+Clouds sit at ground level and create an otherworldly atmosphere.
 And almost nobody else is here.

 The toy train runs in monsoon (though occasional cancellations happen due to track conditions).
 The tea estates in the rain — emerald green with silver mist — photograph differently than in any other season.